chris-short/devopsish.com/content/post/082/index.md

 [3 ways to copy files in Go](https://opensource.com/article/18/6/copying-files-go): In the third article in this series about the Go programming language, learn the three most popular ways to copy a file.

-[It’s Time You Learned About Quantum Computing](https://www.wired.com/story/time-you-learned-about-quantum-computing/): When you figure it all out let me know.
+[It's Time You Learned About Quantum Computing](https://www.wired.com/story/time-you-learned-about-quantum-computing/): When you figure it all out let me know.

 [Running integration tests in Kubernetes](https://opensource.com/article/18/6/running-integration-tests-kubernetes): Verify how your application behaves with your full solution stack by using multiple containers to provide a whole test environment.